 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Treating keratosis pilaris
+How to treat keratosis pilaris

 - Ceramides.
 These proteins help skin hold onto moisture.
 Moisturizers with ceramides can help reduce roughness in people with KP.
 (The ingredient also helps fight eczema, so it’s a good choice if you’re dealing with both skin problems.)

 - Urea.
-Urea is a naturally occurring molecule that helps dissolve the keratin protein gumming up the follicles.
+Urea is a naturally occurring molecule that helps dissolve the keratin protein gumming up follicles.
 It’s in many drugstore moisturizers.
 Your doctor can also prescribe creams with a higher concentration of urea.

 Tips for tackling KP